szaimen/Nextcloud-NAS-Guide/README.md

 In order to improve security, you can allow access to your webserver only from specific countries or continents.
 <details><summary>Click here to expand</summary>

+1. Connect from a PC in the same network to your server over SSH (if not already done)
+1. Run `sudo rm /var/scripts/activate-tls.sh` to delete the activate-tls script (you will run it at the end via a Menu, so the local script isn't needed)
 1. Run `sudo bash /var/scripts/menu.sh` over CLI
 1. Choose `Server Configuration` -> `GeoBlock`
 1. Choose to install/reinstall Geoblock